-The latest episode of Thrive’s Connected podcast is called Quick wins for promoting and supporting mental wellbeing in your school.
+The latest episode of Thrive’s Connected podcast is called Quick mental health support wins - without adding to your workload.
 It's about how teachers and TAs can provide effective mental support in schools quickly and easily so that they can improve outcomes - without adding to their own workload and stress.

 Listen in to learn:

 Practical suggestions for quick and effective ways to embed mental wellbeing support in your school

 - How to build networks among colleagues and peers from your training course

 - Why governors can make all the difference when it comes to mental wellbeing in schools

 - The skills that educators need to equip themselves with before devising and implementing mental wellbeing support – and why this will save time and energy